 Serviced Apartments in Tokyo

-If you’re looking for long term accommodation in Tokyo, or somewhere to stay whilst you hunt for your perfect job, make sure you consider serviced apartments instead of a hotel room.
+If you’re looking for short term accommodation in Tokyo, or somewhere to stay whilst you hunt for your perfect job, make sure you consider serviced apartments instead of a hotel room.

 Thesqua.re has accommodation in Shinjuku, Chiyoda, Minato and many other places across the capital city.